rsspdc/checklists/checklists/specific-record.md

 				General software repositories may not make specific provision for citation of software packages in the academic fashion.
 				However some provide, what is for some use cases, a superior form of 'citation' of their own sources i.e. a complete 'software bill of materials (SBOM)'.
 				This is a list of all the code used in another piece of code, its dependencies, and their dependencies recursively, along with all of their versions.
-				For example [Nix](https://nixos.org/) can do this but [Guix](https://guix.gnu.org/) is perhaps the most comprehensive in its approach.
+				For example [Nix](https://nixos.org/) can do this but [Guix](https://guix.gnu.org/) has perhaps the most comprehensive in its approach.
 				It not only provides all information necessary for a complete 'SBOM' but, it can [bootstrap](https://guix.gnu.org/en/manual/en/html_node/Bootstrapping.html) software packages in its repository from source with an extremely minimal fixed set of binaries, an important capability for [creating somewhat trustworthy builds](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf).
-				This creates a compute environment which is not only reproducible but verifiable, meaning the source of all of an environments dependencies can in theory be scrutinised.
+				This creates a compute environment which is not only reproducible but verifiable, meaning the source of all of an environment's dependencies can in theory be scrutinised.
 				It also adopts an approach to commit signing and authorisation of signers that gives it a [currently uniquely complete supply chain security architecture](https://doi.org/10.22152/programming-journal.org/2023/7/1).
 				Packages or 'derivations' are 'pure functions' in the sense that only their inputs effect their outputs and they have no side-effects, package builds are sandboxed to prevent dependencies on any external source not explicitly provided as an input and inputs are hashed to ensure that they cannot differ for the value expected when they were packaged.
 				This gives these technologies an unrivaled ability to readily demonstrate the reproducibility and provenance of compute environments specified using them.